base-org/web/apps/base-docs/tutorials/docs/2_ock-pay-tutorial.md

 Let's first start by getting started by creating a product on Coinbase Commerce.

 To begin integrating Coinbase Commerce payments, you'll need to set up your account and create a product.
 Start by logging into your Coinbase Commerce account.
-Once you're in, navigate to the product creation section.
+Once you're in, navigate to the [product creation page].

 ![pay-commerce-uuid](../../assets/images/onchainkit-tutorials/pay-commerce-products.png)